OETBoston/ai-for-design/README.md

 ## Acknowledgements

 This project was developed as part of the Google Summer of Code 2024, in partnership with the City of Boston.
-Special thanks to the mentors (Michael Evans and Will Jones) and collaborators who provided guidance and support throughout the development process.
+Special thanks to the mentors (Michael Evans and Wil Jones) and collaborators who provided guidance and support throughout the development process.